RSSSV/Sentiment-bert/README.md

 ## Evaluate weights

-You can find out how great you are (until your grandma gets her hands on BERT as well) simply by running
+You can find out how great simply by running

 `python script.py --evaluate`